 The primary VNIC associated with the FortiGate NVA must have a primary IP address with a corresponding public IP address, and so needs to be configured in a public subnet.
-This will be used as a management interface and also the interface from which API calls are made (this will be assigned in the HA configuration).
+This is used as a management interface and also the interface from which API calls are made.
+You assign this in the HA configuration).
 See this interface's OCI configuration, then the corresponding FortiGate-VM configuration.